mpv-player/mpv/DOCS/man/en/options.rst

         ``--vd--lavc-o=debug=pict``

 ``--vd-lavc-show-all=<yes|no>``
-    Show even broken/corrupt frames (default: yes).
+    Show even broken/corrupt frames (default: no).
 If this option is set to no, libavcodec won't output frames that were either decoded before an initial keyframe was decoded, or frames that are recognized as corrupted.